Rich, Creamy Garlic Aioli Sauce

 Aioli can break if the oil is added too quickly or if the mixture is not emulsified properly.
 To prevent aioli from breaking, make sure to add the oil slowly and whisk constantly.
 You can also add a small amount of Dijon mustard to the mixture to help it emulsify.

-- Used in place of tartare sauce or mayonnaise for dishes like lobster rolls, shrimp rolls, tuna salad, or egg salad.
+- Seafood — Serve with roasted or slow-baked salmon or grilled shrimp.
+It can be used in place of tartar sauce or mayonnaise for dishes like lobster rolls, shrimp rolls, tuna salad, or egg salad.

 Ingredients